-Although more than 130 pyramids have been discovered throughout Egypt, the most famous ones stand at Giza near Cairo.
-The tallest of these, the Great Pyramid of Khufu, is the tallest pyramid in the world and the only one of the Seven Wonders of the Ancient World that has survived the test of time.
+Over 130 pyramids have been discovered throughout Egypt.
+But the most famous ones stand at Giza.
+One of these, the Great Pyramid of Khufu, is the tallest in the world.
+It’s the only one of the Seven Wonders of the Ancient World that is still standing.

-Even if laborers were plentiful, however, researchers have remained puzzled about how such massive stones could be moved and put into place on such an enormous structure.
-They do know the ancient Egyptians made use of basic tools, such as inclined planes (ramps) and levers, to help move the stones into place.
+Still, many have puzzled over how the Egyptians moved such massive stones into place.
+They do know the ancient Egyptians made use of basic tools.
+They had inclined planes (ramps) and levers to help move the stones.

-Recent research has also uncovered evidence that most of the stone came from local quarries and could have easily been pulled to the building site on giant sleds.
-If you're thinking that it must have been grueling work dragging huge stones weighing several tons across sand, you're right.
+Recent research has also found evidence that most of the stone came from local quarries.
+It could have been pulled to the building site on giant sleds.
+If you think that sounds like grueling work, you’re right.

 However, ancient Egyptians may have used a technique that made their work much easier.
-An ancient wall mural was found that appeared to show a large object being pulled by ropes attached to a sled.
-A worker at the front of the sled appeared to be pouring water on the sand in front of the sled.
+An ancient wall mural shows a large object being pulled by ropes attached to a sled.
+A worker appeared to be pouring water on the sand in front of the sled.

 Researchers put this to the test.
 They found that wetting the sand reduces friction.
 This makes the sled much easier to pull.
 The huge stones could have been moved the short distance from the quarry in this way.